BestOfDate

 • The Hungarian freedom fighter.

-The Hungarian freedom fighter.
+The Hungarian freedom fighter

 "The Hungarian freedom fighter" was named as the Time Person of the Year in 1956.
 This followed the Hungarian Revolution in October and November.